Integrative Biology

 Declaring the Major

-In order to declare Integrative Biology as a major, students must have the following grade point averages (GPA) of at least 2.0to declare: overall Cal average of 2.0, all major requirements (lower and upper division combined) average of 2.0, all upper division major requirements average of 2.0.
+In order to declare Integrative Biology as a major, students must earn a minimum grade point average (GPA) of 2.0 overall, a 2.0 GPA in the required major coursework (lower and upper division combined), and a 2.0 GPA in the upper division coursework for the major.
 Students meet with a staff adviser and a faculty adviser as part of the declaration process.

 At the time of declaration, students must be enrolled in or have completed: